quintilesims/layer0/README.md

 Once the unit tests are passing, you should run the smoke tests and system tests.
 However, these tests require that your update changes are running in AWS.
-This requires bubilding a new docker image for the API and Runner, pushing them to github, and updating your Layer0 instance to run the new images.
+This requires bubilding a new docker image for the API and Runner, pushing them to Dockerhub, and updating your Layer0 instance to run the new images.
 This can be done using the `flow.sh` script
 ```
 ./scripts/flow.sh -p <instance> api runner